pkdone/paul-genai-test-tools-ts/README.md

 # Paul's GenAI Test Tools (Typescript)

-Personal playground for experimneting with LLMs and GenAI in general - may not be useful to others.
+A personal playground for experiencing LLMs and GenAI, in general - may not be useful to others.

 Current test tools:

-* Test an MongoDB Connection (`src/test-mdb-connection.ts`)
+* Test a MongoDB Connection (`src/test-mdb-connection.ts`)
 * Test various LLM providers models - embeddings models + completions small/large models (`src/test-pluggable-llm.ts`)
-* Test an LLM under load, analysing files in a codebase concurrently (`src/test-treewalk-llm.ts`)
+* Test an LLM under load, analyzing files in a codebase concurrently (`src/test-treewalk-llm.ts`)
-* Test giving all the source files in one go in a prompt, with a question, to an LLM which has a large token size limit (`src/test-merge-all-files-llm.ts`)
+* Test giving all the source files in one go in a prompt, with a question, to an LLM that has a large token size limit (`src/test-merge-all-files-llm.ts`)

 ## Prerequisites